moskytw/zipcodetw/README.rst

 1. Fast.
 It builds ZIP code index by tokenization.
 2. Gradual.
 It returns partial ZIP code rather than noting when address is not detailed enoguh.
-3. Lightweight.
+3. Stand-alone.
 It depends on nothing.

 Usage
 -----